babelsociety/website/content/blog/in-depth-labor/index.md

 Because work is as free as resources, **we eliminated unemployment**, thus employing the full force available in our society instead of wasting them away.

+However we don't have to join an existing job, in case we have an idea, we can start a new production lines, limited only by what society as a whole can offer.
+This is better discussed in [Production projects](@/blog/in-depth-economy/index.md#production-projects)

 # Job levels

 Many jobs need skills in order to be carried out at their best.
-Let's think for example of the surgeon, who needs a deep knowledge of the human body, a steady hand, and will be subject to a much higher responsibility than the norm.
+Let's think for example of the surgeon, who needs deep knowledge of the human body, a steady hand, and will be subject to a much higher responsibility than the norm.

-In order to access these jobs we will need to train people.
-The [educational system](@/manifesto/index.md#education) already provides courses open to all, which will then be integrated with experience on the field.
+In order to perform these jobs in a safe manner we first need sufficient training.
+The [educational system](@/manifesto/index.md#education) already provides courses open to all, which is then integrated with experience on the field.

 Most jobs will be divided into levels.
-Each level will require greater skills, autonomy and responsibility.
+Each level requires greater skills, autonomy and responsibility.

-Every entry level will always include a base training and be integral part of the educational system.
+Every entry level always includes a base training and is therefore accessible to anyone.

 Whenever we feel ready to move to a new level, we should look out for a tutor in our same line of work.
 The tutor is just another person who acquired already a greater job level than we want to achieve.
 The online forum will have a section for it.

-The tutor will be responsible to guide our growth, to suggest what we need to improve and what we should learn.
+The tutor is responsible to guide our growth, to suggest what we need to improve and what we should learn.
 Together with the tutor, we decide when it is a good time to try more difficult tasks.
-The tutor will then supervise our work, further guiding us if needed and to ensure no big mistakes are done.
+The tutor will supervise our work, further guiding us if needed and to ensure no big mistakes are done.

-After some time, when the tutor feels we have reached a good skill level, we will be promoted to the next level by opening a job promotion project.
+After some time, when the tutor feels we have reached a good skill level, we are promoted to the next level by opening a job promotion project.
 This is mostly to keep track of our growth and doesn't require any exam.
-People we have worked with will be able to comment on it and give further approval to reinforce it.
+People we have worked with are invited to comment on it and give further approval to reinforce it.

-Once promoted, we will be back to full autonomy.
+Once promoted, we are back to full autonomy.

-It is important to understand that **job levels have no material gains**, they offer a concrete way to improve our skills while limiting possible mistakes due to inexperience.
+It is important to understand that **job levels have no material gains**, they offer a concrete path to improve our skills while limiting possible mistakes due to inexperience.

 **Job levels create a web of trust**.
 People at a higher level are deemed by society to be more trustworthy and have demonstrated their skills on that particular field, that's why they are honored by entrusting greater responsibilities upon them.

 However, they will have little to no power over people at lower job levels.
 They can lead others and suggest complex solution to complex problems, but **they can't impose their will over others**.

 All people, whatever the level, must always use their critical thinking and never follow orders blindly.
 Inspecting another people's solution helps better understand them, and open the door to further improvements.
-It is also beneficial for ourselves because it is the best way to improve our skills.

 Babel encourages inquiries and deep understanding, "it is how it is" should never be considered as an acceptable answer.